Next.js Routing: A Complete Beginner Guide

 Creating routes using Pages Directory

-It is simple to create routes using the Pages Directory (i.e. Pages Router).
+Creating routes using the Pages Directory (i.e., Pages Router) is simple.
 Follow these steps:

 • Add an index.js File: Create an index.js file inside the newly created folder.
-This file will contain the content for the route.
+This file will contain the route content.

 • Content Creation: In the index.js file, build your page's content using React components and JSX.
 This content will be displayed when users navigate to the /about route.